v12technology/fluxtion-quickstart/README.md

 # Introduction
-5 Minute tutorial to demonstrate processing of streaming data using Fluxtion.
+5 Minute tutorial to demonstrate stream data processing using Fluxtion.
 The goal is to read sensor data for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set temperature criteria.

 ## Requirements
- - Read room sensor temperature as a csv character stream or as instances of SensorReading events.
+ - Read room sensor temperature as a csv records or as instances of SensorReading events.
- - Merge csv and SensorReading's into a single event stream for processing
+ - Merge csv records and SensorReading instances into a single event stream for processing
  - The event stream can be infinite
  - For each room calculate the max and average temperature
  - Run a tumbling window, zeroing all room values every 3 readings